Patience Ozokwor: Career

 Ozokwor worked as an announcer and broadcaster with Radio Nigeria before becoming an actress.
 She rose to fame with her role in the 1999 film Authority and her first TV drama was a soap opera titled Someone Cares on the Nigerian Television Authority (NTA).
 Since her breakthrough, she has appeared in over 100 films.

 She starred in the Mo Abudu Netflix films Chief Daddy (2018) and Chief Daddy 2: Going for Broke (2022) as Madam Pat.

+In 2026, Ozokwor starred in the Dammy Twitch-directed romantic comedy Call of My Life alongside Uzoamaka Power and Nkem Owoh.
+The film earned 628 million Naira within 6 weeks of release and entered the list of Nollywood's Highest-grossing Films.

 Personal life

 Ozokwor got married at the age of 19 and she became a widow in 2000 following her husband's death from a terminal disease.
-She has three biological children and seven adopted children all of whom bear her name She also has several grand children.
+She has three biological children and seven adopted children all of whom bear her name.
+She also has several grand children.
 Ozokwor is an ordained evangelist.